In this session we read an extract from ‘What is Good Design?’ by Alice Rawsthorne

 - finding solutions to problems.

 - function lead – designers always need to be thinking ‘does it work?’

-- understanding the user/client and responding to their needs.
-I also think it’s about managing the user/client’s expectations, and maintaining positive relationships with them.
+- understanding the user/client and responding to their needs, managing their expectations and maintaining positive relationships with them.

 - having an idea and testing it.
-Things that are well designed should be tested and should normally be durable (most products, for example, are no good if they work really well for a bit and then fall apart/stop functioning).
+Things that are well designed should be tested and should normally be durable.

 - multidisciplinary.
 For example in interior design it is useful to have an understanding of architecture, planning, construction, geometry, carpentry, art history, aesthetics, product design, and probably more!

 Visiting a local site and assessing it for both good and bad design.
 I chose the Millenium Galleries:

 - Clear, large, signage with a sans serif font.
 This type of font is considered more accessible for people with dyslexia.

 - Lots of benches.
 This is important in a gallery – they can be tiring places!
 It also makes the space inviting and inclusive.
 Anyone who needs a rest can usually find somewhere to sit in the Millenium Galleries.